aws/aws-sam-cli/designs/sam-config.md

 Test Scenarios/Cases
 --------------------

-* Integration tests for every command with app level configuration file overrides, and command line overrides on existing app level configuration files.
+* Integration tests for every command with identifer based overrides, and command line overrides on existing sam configuration file and custom configuration file through environment variables.
 * Tested to work on all platforms

 Expected Results